 An over door canopy brings with it a range of benefits to help you protect and maintain your front door.
-Especially if you want or need exterior wood door protection.
+Especially if you want - or need - exterior wood door protection.
 But what exactly is a front door canopy and why can it be such a valuable addition to your property – and your time?
 Read on to learn more & gather modern front door canopy ideas from our photo galleries.

 A front door canopy provides cover and protection, usually by sitting directly above your door and giving an overhang which projects from the front of a building.
 This overhang, depending on its size, can offer beneficial shelter against rain, sun and wind.